RyanClementsHax/notes/languages/css/css.md

 ## [will-change](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change)
 - gives a hint to the css engine that a property will change so it can do optimzations ahead of time

+## Media queries
+- these DO NOT add ANYTHING to specificity of rules
+- cannot use custom properties in media queries